contao/docs/docs/manual/system/settings.en.md

 ### Files and images

-**Allowed download file types:** Here you can define which file types can be downloaded from your server (Download).
+**Allowed download file types:** Here you can define which file types may be downloaded from your server (Download).

 **Maximum GD image width**: Here you can define the maximum width of images and other media in the frontend.
 If this value is exceeded, the corresponding object is automatically reduced in size.

 **Maximum GD image height**: Here you can define the maximum height of images and other media in the frontend.
 If this value is exceeded, the corresponding object will be reduced automatically.

-### File uploads
+### File Uploads

-**Permitted upload file types:** Here you can define which file types can be transferred to your server (upload).
+**Permitted upload file types:** Here you can define which file types may be transferred to your server (upload).

-**Maximum upload file size:** Here you can define the maximum size of a file transferred to your server with the file management.
-The entry is in bytes (1 MiB = 1024 KiB = 1,048,567 bytes).
+**Maximum upload file size**: Here you can define the maximum size of a file transferred to your server with the file management.
+The input is in bytes (1 MiB = 1024 KiB = 1,048,567 bytes).
 Larger files will be rejected.

-**Maximum image width:** When uploading images, the file manager automatically checks their width and compares them with the width you have defined here.
+**Maximum image width:** When uploading images, the file manager automatically checks their width and compares these values with your default values.
 If an image exceeds the maximum width, it will be reduced automatically.

 **Maximum image height:** When uploading images, the file manager automatically checks their height and compares these values with your default values.
-If an image exceeds the maximum height, it will be automatically reduced.
+If an image exceeds the maximum height, it will be reduced automatically.

 ### Cronjob settings